What is Apprenticeship?

 What instruction is required for apprenticeship programs?

 Training can last from one to five years depending upon the occupation and its requirements.
 Instruction includes related subjects such as mathematics, blueprint reading, applied English, and technical courses necessary for specific occupations.
 Instruction can also be provided through traditional classroom presentations or an individual competency-based program that allows apprentices to advance according to their abilities.
 Instruction is then applied under the supervision of a skilled journey worker through on-the-job training.
-Apprentices will receive certification of instruction through BAT and any sponsoring postsecondary institution.
+Apprentices will receive certification of instruction through OA and any sponsoring postsecondary institution.

 What kind of financial assistance can employers receive to establish apprenticeship programs?

-State funds are available through the Arkansas Department of Workforce Education for improving and enhancing traditional apprenticeship programs in Arkansas.
+State funds are available through the Arkansas Department of Career Education for improving and enhancing traditional apprenticeship programs in Arkansas.
 Two options are available – funds may be awarded for each hour of instruction delivered to a class or for each hour of instruction received by an apprentice.

 How can employers get more details about establishing an apprenticeship program?

-A representative of the BAT or the State Apprenticeship Office (SAO) will be happy to explain in detail how the apprenticeship program works.
+A representative of the OA or the State Apprenticeship Office (SAO) will be happy to explain in detail how the apprenticeship program works.
 They can also help in developing a training program to fit an employer’s specific needs and can act as a liaison to local educational institutions that can provide classroom or related instruction.

 Arkansas Department of Career Education